smartha2003/RideSync/README.md

 Main branch contains the User Login and Sign Up UI for the RideSync App.
 There are 4 screens available: Start, Login, Register, Loading.
-Vinay's branch contains the map integrated with Google Maps API + Google Places API.
+Vinay's branch contains the map integrated with Google Cloud APIs (Google Maps API + Google Places API).

 # Support